Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the content of the /etc/passwd file
+Displays the content of the /etc/passwdfile